 It is our goal that every candidate for graduation give evidence of a true Christian life and character during their academic studies at TIU.
 All candidates are recommended for consideration as graduands by faculty vote.
-To be eligible to receive the Bachelor of Arts degree from the College, students must meet the following requirements within seven years of catalog date:
+To be eligible to receive the Bachelor of Arts degree from Trinity College, students must meet the following requirements within seven years of catalog date:

-- 124 semester hours of credit.
+- Earn 120 semester hours of credit.
 Included in this are those hours required in general education and the student’s major field of study.
-A maximum of 12 hours of applied music (except music majors), 4 hours of Preparation for College Studies (PCS) classes, 4 hours of drama production, 6 hours of human performance and wellness activity courses, and 12 hours of internship will count toward graduation.
+A maximum of 12 hours of applied music (except worship music majors), 4 hours of Preparation for College Studies (PCS) classes, 4 hours of drama production, 6 hours of human performance and wellness activity courses, and 12 hours of internship will count toward graduation.

-- Successful completion of the general education requirements.
+- Complete the general education requirements.

 - Application for Graduation form